New revelations and 3 other takeaways from the first Jan. 6 committee hearing

 The video was also effective in showing Trump's tweets and seeing militant members in the crowd, needing a mob fired up, literally reading from Trump's tweets through a bullhorn almost as marching orders — all because Trump couldn't handle losing and he lied to his crowd of supporters.
 Violence from the mob of Trump supporters — striking officers with hockey sticks in one scene — was interspersed with Trump saying just five days later that these were "peaceful" people.

-The video also notably showed video of staffers from Republican leader Kevin McCarthy's office hurrying for the exits.
-McCarthy originally criticized Trump and asked for him that day to call off the crowd – only to do an about-face, as he saw the House speakership on the horizon and needing Trump's base of supporters.
+The video also notably showed staffers from Republican leader Kevin McCarthy's office hurrying for the exits.
+McCarthy originally criticized Trump and asked for him that day to call off the crowd — only to do an about-face, as he saw the House speakership on the horizon and needed Trump's base of supporters.

 Even Trump's former chief of staff, Mick Mulvaney, said it was effective, calling it "stunning."